jgoulah/mastering-failure/oscon2015.md

 - all technology decisions come with trade offs.
 With new technology, many of those trade offs are unknown.
 - we’re growing. things change.

+^ have to show our tech axioms to get understanding of why we examine new methods and departures

 ---

 # [fit] with new technology

 # [fit] many of those tradeoffs are unknown

+^ we want to examine these tradeoffs

 ---

 # Departures

 a departure is when new technologies or patterns are introduced that deviate from the current known methods of operating the system and maintaining the software

+^ we call these new technologies departures

 ^ this includes new languages, new database systems, or a new templating pattern